Early details on Budget leaked by OBR confirm new raft of tax policies

 • A new mileage-based charge on battery electric vehicles and plug-in hybrid cars from April 2028, raising £1.4billion.
 Reportedly, the charge will equal £0.03 per mile for battery electric cars and £0.015 per mile for plug-in hybrid cars, with the rate per mile increased annually with the CPI figure.

-• These tax rises are partially offset as well by the continued freeze to. fuel duty for a further five months, followed by staged increases from September 2026, costing £2.4billion next year and £0.9billion each year thereafter.
+• These tax rises are partially offset as well by the continued freeze to fuel duty for a further five months from April 2026, followed by staged increases from September 2026, costing £2.4billion next year and £0.9billion each year thereafter.